erf-model/ERF/Docs/sphinx_doc/theory/NavierStokesEquations.rst

   \theta (\eta, T) = T_r exp(\frac{\eta - \eta_0}{C_p})

-where :math:`T_r` is the reference temperature, usually chosen as the temperature at the surface, and :math:`\eta` is the specific entropy, defined for the mixture as
+where :math:`T_r` is the reference temperature, usually chosen as the temperature at the surface, and where :math:`\eta_0` is the specific entropy at the reference temperature and pressure,  :math:`\eta` is the specific entropy, defined for the mixture as

 .. math::
    \eta = q_d \eta_d + q_v \eta_v + q_i \eta_i + q_c \eta_c + q_p \eta_p